shonepious/AccessVibe.github.io/README.md

   ![AccessVibe logo](Logo.png)

 # Introduction 🖋️
 AccessVibe is a tech solution that enhances communication for individuals.
-Designed for inclusivity, it supports individuals with learning disabilities, limited motor skills, visual/hearing impairments.

 AccessVibe platform has been created with inclusivity in mind aiming to support individuals, with learning disabilities, limited motor skills and visual impairments.

 ## Our Features 📑